 From a buyer and investor perspective, Hamilton’s fastest growing suburbs also bring opportunity as new facilities and amenities (sports centres and schools for example) are built to support the community.
 These facilities will not only improve the liveability of the suburb, but may also influence its popularity and the demand for homes in the area over time.

-In summary, migration—not just from overseas, but from within New Zealand too—is playing a significant part in pushing up Hamilton house prices.
-For home sellers and investors, it means that while the number of home sales might slow, property growth will remain steady and rental properties in high demand.
+In summary, migration—particularly internal migration from within New Zealand—is playing a significant part in the high demand for property in Hamilton.
+For home sellers and investors, it means that property growth will continue to trend up while rental properties will remain in high demand for the foreseeable future.